GerHobbelt/file/README.md

 removing the requirement for installing Cygwin or MinGW to build Windows binaries.

+This port was created out of frustration for finding the latest file magic DLL (`magic1.dll`) for [python-magic][4].
+The old `magic1.dll`, found on the GNUWin32 project website, is several versions behind.
+It also doesn't support detecting newer Microsoft Office 2007+ files, which was necessary for my application.
+MinGW/MSYS2/Cygwin is rather unstable on my computer, with a lot of strange memory errors.
+Thus, the motivation for creating a "native", Visual Studio-compatible version of file!

 This port is a "dirty" port due to its extensive use of *nix shims and its inclusion of development libraries, which allow this tool to be successfully built.
 In the future, we hope to improve and clean up the